 The elder' s son prolonged absences saddened his Mother, Yang Gia, and she died.
 The eldest son returned home after his Mother' s death.

 His absence caused his Mother, Yang Gia, to worry about him and died of distress.
 He returned home later just to have his angry father chasing him back to where he came from.

-His failure to understand that her death was at least partially his fault angered his father, Yang Bot, so that he struck and chased the elder son back into the jungle.
+His failure to understand that her death was at least partially due to his fault angered his father, Yang Bot, so that he struck and chased the elder son back into the jungle.

 He went back to the mountaintop and wondered there while his younger brother, with the help of his father, went on to develop a civilized society out of his descendants on the plain.
 This next diversion would explain the split between the mountainous Jin and the Valley Shan people of the northern Shan countries.

 Yang Bot remained on the plains with his younger son, instructing him and watching his descendants' progress.

 With their elaborated water-work, they transformed the submerged region into fertile land, good for their agriculturist life style.
 Contacts were made naturally between the new settlers and the mountainous counterpart during the trade.
 It was up to the mountainous indigenous tribes to come joining in the agricultural world, but difference of life-styles and other factors would prevent a complete assimilation.
 The unreachable tribes were still able to retain their identities and their primitive lifestyle but would face with a different fate.
 Because of their isolation, they deprived themselves of the benefit brought by new emerging cultures and remained underdeveloped.